Key Takeaways

 If lost, these rights may either be:

-Loss of gun rights upon certain pending charges & convictions
+Loss of gun rights: some pending charges & convictions

 Civil rights to firearms can be temporarily suspended while certain criminal charges are pending before the Minnesota court, due to a condition of pretrial release, statute, or a condition of a stayed disposition.